lucianoengdev/Investimentos_x_Acidentes/README.md

 4. interpret the results before modeling;
 5. compare crash patterns with roadway investment;
 6. write a public technical article with conclusions and limitations;
-7. extend the repository with occurrence-level fatal-crash classification as complementary work.
+7. extend the repository with occurrence-level fatal-crash classification as complementary work beyond the original article scope.

 The primary goal is to produce a transparent exploratory analysis of how fatal crashes, dangerous locations, crash types and historical investment patterns relate on the BR-381 / Fernao Dias corridor, while being careful not to claim causality without enough evidence.

-The technical article is being written from the exploratory analysis and methodology already documented in this repository.
-The article follows the reasoning developed through the data preparation, hotspot analysis and investment comparison phases.
-Once finished, the final article will be added to the repository.
+The technical article was written from the exploratory analysis and methodology documented in this repository.
+It follows the reasoning developed through the data preparation, hotspot analysis and investment comparison phases.
+The article was accepted for presentation and publication at ANPET 2026.

-Machine learning is being developed in parallel as a complementary repository extension.
+Machine learning is now being developed as an additional repository extension beyond the original article plan.
 It is intentionally outside the article's core scope, because the article focuses on exploratory evidence about investment, fatal crashes, dangerous locations and crash patterns.

 ## Project Stage